 As you might imagine, given the construction, this bed has a memory foam feel.
 As you lay down on the bed, you sink down a little and the top layers start to conform to your specific body shape.
 Overall, it’s a very comfortable mattress if you like the feel of memory foam.

-However, as we eluded to above in the Leesa section, this bed does have a slight bit of that stuck-in-the-mud feel.
+However, as we alluded to above in the Leesa section, this bed does have a slight bit of that stuck-in-the-mud feel.
 The top layers are slow to respond as you roll over or get up off the bed.
 As such, combo sleepers may find it requires a little extra effort to switch from their back to their stomach to the side, etc..